linkerd/linkerd/linkerd/docs/config.md

 is governed by the [routing](#basic-router-params) configuration.

 Naming and service discovery are configured via the `namers` section of the configuration file.
+A namer acts on paths that start with `/#` followed by the namer's prefix.
 In this file, `namers` is an array of objects, consisting of the following parameters:

 * *kind* -- One of the supported namer plugins, by fully-qualified class name.